peremartra/Large-Language-Model-Notebooks-Course/1-Introduction to LLMs with OpenAI/readme.md

 * Notebook: https://github.com/peremartra/Large-Language-Model-Notebooks-Course/blob/main/1-Introduction%20to%20LLMs%20with%20OpenAI/nl2sql.ipynb

 ### Brief Introduction to Prompt Engineering with OpenAI.
-We will explore prompt engineering techniques toi improve the results we obtain from Models.
-Like how to format the answer and obtain a structured eresponse using Few Shot Samples.
+We will explore prompt engineering techniques to improve the results we obtain from Models.
+Like how to format the answer and obtain a structured response using Few Shot Samples.
 * Notebook: https://github.com/peremartra/Large-Language-Model-Notebooks-Course/blob/main/1-Introduction%20to%20LLMs%20with%20OpenAI/Prompt_Engineering_OpenAI.ipynb